-In both tests, a doctor passes a thin, flexible tube with a tiny camera on the end into the opening of the urethra.
-In men, this is at the tip of the penis or just in front of the vagina.
+In both tests, a doctor passes a thin, flexible tube with a tiny camera and light on the end into the opening of the urethra.
+This is either at the tip of the penis or just in front of the vagina.